 Entertainment provided in corporate hospitality events like golf days, trips to events and night clubs, etc. will also most likely give rise to private benefit charges as it is not possible for the businesses to keep these events strictly for business.

-For the entertainment purpose only, the employees of the company/business include:
+For entertainment purposes only, the employees of the company/business include:

 General Rule: